Litfiba: Trilogy of power

-Second era (1989-1999)
+Second era (1989–1999)

-The second leg of the tour was made into an aptly titled VHS, "Pirata Tour", and featured Roberto Terzani on bass, Daniele Trambusti on drums and Candelo Cabezas on percussions besides Pelù, Renzulli and Aiazzi.
+The second leg of the tour was filmed and released as a VHS tape titled "Pirata Tour", featuring Roberto Terzani on bass, Daniele Trambusti on drums and Candelo Cabezas on percussions besides Pelù, Renzulli and Aiazzi.

-Pelù and Renzulli then went back to the studio to record El Diablo, an album with a much rawer sound, warmly received by fans and critics alike.
+Pelù and Renzulli then went back to the studio to record El Diablo, which achieved Platinum sales in Italy.

 The following tour, with Federico Poggipollini on rhythm guitar, was also filmed for home video release.

-Sales of the (1992) released Sogno Ribelle album proved the band's new fame.
-The record was a compilation of old songs from previous albums rearranged with a more hard rock sounding, live tracks and an unreleased song, titled "Linea d'ombra".
+Sogno Ribelle (1992) was a compilation of re-arranged songs from previous albums, live tracks and a previously unreleased song titled "Linea d'ombra".
 It was once more followed by a VHS featuring music videos, live performances samples and interviews.
-The year after, the band released its harder and most rock’n’roll album to date, Terremoto ("Earthquake"), soon followed by the double live CD Colpo di coda.
+The year after, the band released Terremoto ("Earthquake"), soon followed by the double live CD Colpo di coda.

-When changing their label from CGD to EMI (with legal complications due to the release of unauthorized compilations), the band hired a new bass player, Daniele "Barny" Bagni, and recorded the third volume of its "tetralogy of elements": El Diablo was celebrating fire, Terremoto soil, the new album Spirito (1994, whose name should have been Serpente d’asfalto) celebrates the air.
+When changing their label from CGD to EMI (with legal complications due to the release of unauthorized compilations), the band hired a new bass player, Daniele "Barny" Bagni, and recorded the third volume of its "tetralogy of elements": El Diablo was celebrating fire, Terremoto soil, the new album Spirito (1994) celebrates the air.
 The record was, as usual, followed by a VHS: Lacio drom which contains extracts from the "Spirito tour".

-The 1997 Mondi Sommersi album, with its 500,000 copies sold in a few weeks, brought out the missing element, water, as Aiazzi left the band, replaced on keyboards by Terzani, who also remained the second guitar player (as it appears to be in the last tour).
+The 1997 Mondi sommersi album brought out the missing element, water, as Aiazzi left the band, replaced on keyboards by Terzani, who also remained the second guitar player (as it appears to be in the last tour).
 Litfiba's biggest tour was immortalized on a VHS, whose profits went to the victims of earthquakes in Umbria and Marche regions, and on a double live CD both titled Croce e delizia.
 Infinito (1999) was the very last chapter of the band's history with frontman Piero Pelù as a vocalist.
-Though much criticized because of its so-called "light" sound, the album sold 650,000 copies.
-On the "Infinito tour", tensions between Pelù and Renzulli became unbearable.
 The last show with Pelù took place at the "Monza Rock Festival 1999".
-He stopped being officially part of the band on July 11, 1999, subsequently starting a solo career.